About Me

 Open Source Activities

-I am the maintainer of the Tide compiler .
+I am the maintainer of the Tide compiler.
 Tide aims to be a modular and extensible framework for building compilers and language tools, prioritizing simplicity and ease of use.
-Region-based memory management provides a middle ground between manual memory management and automatic garbage collection, enabling efficient memory usage without the overhead of tracing GC.
-Research is ongoing on how to preserve separate compilation without compromising modularity or performance.
+From its quasi-SSA IR to its flexible backend architecture, Tide provides a solid foundation for developing compilers for various programming languages.

 2024/03 - Current | Maintainer of the cross-platform tgt project and tdlib-rs written in Rust